Jacrac04/DFM-Bot/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+### [Discussions](https://github.com/Jacrac04/DFM-Bot/discussions) Can Be Used For Feature Requests
+[Discussions](https://github.com/Jacrac04/DFM-Bot/discussions) can be used and allow for a more community input on features

 **Is your feature request related to a problem?
 Please describe.**
 A description of what the problem is.
 Ex.
 I would like [...], I'm always frustrated when [...]